28 November 2015

 23 October 2015

-The Best of Me (starring Michelle Monaghan and James Marsden)
+The Best of Me with Michelle Monaghan and James Marsden

-This is a film my husband put on his wish-list, thinking we might like to watch it together.
+'The Best of Me' is a film my husband put on his wish-list, thinking we might like to watch it together.
 He was given it on a recent birthday, and we saw it within a few days.
-I wasn’t quite sure what to expect: I’d read some very mixed reviews about it, but on the whole I thought it was quite a good film.
+I wasn’t quite sure what to expect.
+I’d read some very mixed reviews about it.
+On the whole I thought it was quite a good film.

-Early in the movie there’s an unpleasant scene on an oil rig with lots of fast action and noise, where I had to hide my eyes; I don’t deal at all well with that kind of thing.
-There are a few other scenes in the film of a similar nature, including a very dramatic and horrific one near the end.
-However, the majority of the story is much more relaxed; it’s a love story, essentially, but takes place in two different time periods.
+Early in the movie there’s an unpleasant scene on an oil rig with lots of fast action and noise, where I had to hide my eyes.
+I don’t deal at all well with that kind of thing.
+There are a few other scenes in the film of a similar nature, including a dramatic and horrific one near the end.
+However, the majority of the story is much more relaxed.
+It’s a love story, essentially, but takes place in two different time periods.

 Amanda (Liano Liberato) and Dawson (Luke Bracey) fall in love as teenagers.
 Dawson is from a very troubled home, and Amanda’s father really doesn’t want her associating with him, despite recognising that Dawson himself is unlike the rest of his family.
 But they are determined to be together… until a horrific incident happens.